sewaneedata/PATHS-to-disinformation-2024/README.md

 ### 3. `table_forthright.R`
 - **Function**: Offers a more effective way to visualize survey questions by creating a comprehensive table to display the responses.

+# Final Report
+The `Report.Rmd` file generates our final report that was sent to our partner.